 Contact: David Barnes

-WASHINGTON - Incomplete or missing documentation led the Internal Revenue Service (IRS) to delay processing 43,295 Adoption Credit claims and approve more than $11 million in erroneous claims, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service (IRS) has made no significant improvement in reducing improper Earned Income Tax Credit (EITC) payments, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.